Robynkhan/kaisery-resume/resume-english.md

 ### ANHUI WANTONG TECHNOLOGY Co.,Ltd. Research Center, Taijin
 #### ANHUI Expressway Toll Collection System, 2012 Nov ~ 2014 Jan
 * This system was written in C#, and I was assigned to maintain the Hardware Abstraction Layer(abbr. for HAL below) and add new features according to new demand.
-* WinForm Desktop Application, IDE was Visual Studio.
+* WinForm Desktop Application, IDE was Visual Studio, database was SQL Server.
 * Most hardware connected to computer with serial port or Ethernet, So I developed good skills at serial port communication, TCP/IP protocols and calling C/C++ DLLs(P/Invoke).
 * Due to IC card reader, I was familiar with card operation and Chinese Financial IC Card Standard.
 * In this period of work, I have learned developing enterprise software using C#, Version Control with SVN and team collaboration through JIRA.

 #### ANHUI Expressway Toll Collection System Flat Version, 2014 Jan ~ now
 * This project was a newer and larger version of previous project which focused on entire road system intercommunication(pure JAVA implemented) and cross platform(Windows/Linux).
+* SWT desktop application, IDE was Eclipse, package control was Maven and database was H2.
 * Using Hudson CI for rapid iteration and Findbugs for code quality.
 * I was committed to design and implement the entire HAL, Windows/Linux platform compatibility and data transition between new and old system。
 * The whole device layer implemented with multi-thread and asynchronous call.
 Every kind of device has a execution thread，and there was a status thread monitoring all execution threads, releasing resources and handling exception if necessary, guaranteeing devices to response fast and be isolated from other components.
 As a result of alpha test, devices were as fast as when they ran in C#.